iamismaill/UNet/2015/README.md

 ### The crux of this paper lies in
 * The U-Net paper proposes a convolutional neural network architecture for semantic segmentation in biomedical image analysis.
 Here are the key points of the paper:

-* U-Net architecture: The U-Net architecture consists of a contracting path and an expansive path, with skip connections between them.
+* U-Net architecture: The U-Net architecture consists of a contracting path(downsampling) and an expansive path (upsampling), with skip connections between them.
 The contracting path captures high-level context information through convolutional and pooling layers, while the expansive path enables precise localization through transposed convolutions.

+* The contraction path(Downsampling ) involves applying a 3x3 convolution without padding, followed by a ReLU activation and 2x2 max pooling with a stride of 2 to downsample the feature map.
+With each downsampling step, the number of feature channels doubles, which helps to capture context in a more concise feature map.

+* The expansion path then performs an upsampling of the feature map, followed by a 2x2 "up-convolution" that reduces the number of feature channels by half

 * Data augmentation: The authors advocate for the use of excessive data augmentation to improve the performance of the network.